adriannadavis/Adrianna-Davis/README.md

     # Export data to the file
     write.table(pr2_sues, "~/analysis/pr2_sues.tsv", sep="\t", quote=F, col.names=NA)

-  Continue with the provided instructions with the subsitution of Ostreococcus with Suessiale
+  Continue with the provided instructions with the subsitution of Suessiale for Ostreococcus